 I felt strong, empowered, and in full control of my motion.
 Each breath of fresh air entering my lungs offered a deeper appreciation for the surrounding naturally beautiful green space.
 From the satisfaction of reaching the top of the hill to the rush of excitement as you soar down the other side; I felt alive.

 I quickly started looking for my next cycling adventure, which resulted in an extensive Google search and the realization that Ontario’s Highlands is an epicenter for cyclists.
 The gorgeous natural landscapes seem as though they were handcrafted for exploring on two wheels.
-Whether you are looking to spin tricks and hone your skills at The Construction Yard, rush downhill through the lush Haliburton Forest, or defy the odds by completing the Tour de Bonnechere 100km loop; whatever your niche of cycling is, there is something for everyone.
+Whether you are looking to spin tricks and hone your skills at The Construction Yard, challenge yourself along the hilly terrain of the Canadian Shield between Perth and Murphys Point Provincial Park, or defy the odds by completing the Tour de Bonnechere 100km loop; there is something for every niche.